-In 2020, Chicago Master Singers welcomed its new Music Director, John C. Hughes, D.M.A.
+In 2020, Chicago Master Singers welcomed Music Director John C. Hughes, D.M.A.
 He is the third Music Director of CMS since its founding in 1979, following in the steps of Thomas Wikman and Alan Heatherington.
-His expertise in choral music, conducting, music history, and music education is extensive and he looks forward to continuing CMS's long tradition of presenting the best in choral music.
+His expertise in choral music, conducting, music history, and music education is extensive and he is proud to continue CMS's long tradition of presenting the best in choral music.

 Hughes enjoys a multifaceted career as a professional conductor based in Chicago.
-In addition to serving as CMS Music Director, he is also the Director of Choral Programs at the Green Lake Festival of Music, where he conducts the Choral Institute and is the founding conductor of the Composer Residency.
-Since the Residency's inception in 2018, he has collaborated with Ola Gjeilo, Shawn Kirchner, Elaine Hagenberg, and Morten Lauridsen.
+In addition to serving as CMS Music Director, he is also the Director of Choral Programs at the Green Lake Festival of Music in Wisconsin, where he conducts the annual Choral Institute and is the founding conductor of the Composer Residency.
+He also frequently serves as a guest conductor, clinician, and adjudicator.

-Prior to joining CMS, Hughes taught at Ripon College in Wisconsin, where he served as Director of Choral Activities and Chair of the Music Department.
-His previous experience is as a K-12 music teacher and church musician.
+Prior to joining CMS, Hughes taught at Ripon College, where he served as Director of Choral Activities and chaired the Music Department.
+He also has experience as a church musician and a K-12 music teacher.